 Do you offer refunds if my employer does not accept your criminal record checks?

-No, please make sure that your employer accepts criminal record checks from third parties who work with the RCMP.
+We do not provide refunds, please make sure your employer accepts criminal checks from third party services that do work with the RCMP.
 The RCMP will not refund us, so we can’t refund you.

 How long does a criminal record check take?

 Once you have completed your online application, the average turnaround is 15 minutes, but it may take up to 4 hours to receive your results via email, or by logging into your MyCRC account.
 However, there may be a delay if the Enhanced ID Verification section of your application was not processed successfully.
 We recommend submitting clear photographs of your government-issued IDs, to prevent any delays from occurring.

 Why do I need to verify my identity?

 Identity verification is required for all Criminal Record Checks in Canada.
 MyCRC.ca provides you with electronic and physical ID verification options along with detailed instructions.
 Once your identity verification is complete and received, your check will typically be processed within 15 minutes*.
 In the course of completing the check, individuals obtaining Criminal Record Checks for their own uses are presented with the option to verify their identity online using electronic identity verification.
 Individuals completing checks for a particular organization that invited them to MyCRC.ca are provided with the ID verification options approved for use by the requesting organization.

 *Enhanced ID verification may fail if photographs are not clear.
 You will receive an email thirty minutes after submitting your application, that will request you to submit clear photographs of your ID, and selfie.